-After the presentation, we offer additional verbal instruction at the bedside of patients appropriate for a Passy-Muir Valve assessment and placement.
-We have found that this “bedside coaching” has been very helpful for clinicians who are attempting ventilator application for the first time.
-It has also been very exciting for both patients and staff when hearing the patients’ voice for the first time!
+After the presentation, we also may provide additional instruction at the bedside of patients appropriate for a Passy Muir® Valve assessment and placement, if requested.
+Our clinicians have found that this bedside coaching has been helpful, especially for those who are attempting ventilator application for the first time.

 Here are a few comments from clinicians who have received an on-site visit and presentation: